VitorSilva-3/Bioinformatics_Project/README.md

   Consolidate enzyme data from diverse microalgal species into a single, user‑friendly interface for rapid querying and comparison.

 - **Match byproducts to algal strains**
-  Use the platform to identify which agro‑industrial by‑products can serve as substrates and pinpoint the microalgae species with the greatest cultivation potential for each.
+  Use the platform to identify which agro‑industrial byproducts can serve as substrates and pinpoint the microalgae species with the greatest cultivation potential for each.

 ---